Set up an SFTP server on Windows by using OpenSSH

 - Windows Server 2019

 - 8.1p1 - Beta

 This standard is commonly referred to as "FTP", but FTP sends and receives the contents of the transmission and reception in plain text (unencrypted data).
-It may be read easily by a third party.
+It may be easily read by third parties.

-SFTP uses an encryption technique called SSH to encrypt the contents of ftp sending and receiving Can be difficult to read by a third party.
+SFTP uses an encryption technique called "SSH" to encrypt the contents of FTP transmission and reception.
+It can be difficult for third parties to read.

-Windows 10, OpenSSH server installation instructions for Windows Server 2019 and later
+How to install OpenSSH servers in Windows 10, Windows Server 2019 and later

 Select Install from the OpenSSH server.

-The item disappears, so you go back to the previous screen.
+The item disappears, so it returns to the previous screen.

 The OpenSSH server is installed.